torvalds/linux/Documentation/filesystems/overlayfs.rst

 It is possible to use a lower directory that is stored on an overlayfs mount.
 For regular files this does not need any special care.
-However, files that have overlayfs attributes, such as whiteouts or "overlay.*" xattrs will be interpreted by the underlying overlayfs mount and stripped out.
+However, files that have overlayfs attributes, such as whiteouts or "overlay.*" xattrs, will be interpreted by the underlying overlayfs mount and stripped out.
 In order to allow the second overlayfs mount to see the attributes they must be escaped.

 Overlayfs specific xattrs are escaped by using a special prefix of